The Dental Hygiene Academy of Sleep

 The Evaluation Phase: Maintenance + Evaluation

 Patients with airway complications and subsequent sleep disorders that can readily contribute to co-morbidities will require lifelong evaluation and maintenance to ensure continual support.
-As preventive specialists, the dental hygienist holds a critical role in providing supportive measures so as to continually evaluate and subsequently maintain this chronic disease for a lifetime.
+As preventive specialists, the dental hygienist holds a critical role in providing supportive measures that provide ongoing evaluation, treatment updates, and maintenance care for a patient with this chronic disease.

 - Review optimal and legal documentation of maintenance and evaluation of airway obstructive disorders